 Strategy 5.2.
-Require an access management plan for all new roadways, per SGMP Strategy 29.4.2.
+Require an access management plan for all new roadways in the Planning Area.

 Action 5.2.1: Santa Fe County Land Use and County Fire will ensure that developments and subdivisions in the Planning Area meet all commitments to create adequate fire protection services by coordinating fire protection efforts and planning with LCVA.
 These commitments should be fully developed and in proper working order to service new residences and subdivisions.